 When you weight train, you probably focus mostly on larger muscle groups.
-That’s because working larger muscle groups burns more calories and boosts your metabolism more.
-Of course, you also devote some time to training the smaller muscle groups in your upper body, your biceps and triceps, but you probably don’t think about the muscles in your hands, the muscles that give you the power to grip things and hold them firmly in your hand.
+That’s because working larger muscle groups burn more calories and boosts your metabolism more.
+Of course, you also devote some time to training the smaller muscle groups in your upper body, your biceps, and triceps, but you probably don’t think about the muscles in your hands, the muscles that give you the power to grip things and hold them firmly in your hand.
 Without good grip strength, you’ll have trouble opening jars, turning doorknobs and be less successful in certain sports, especially racket sports and sports like judo and wrestling where hand strength is important.

 What Your Grip Strength Says about You

 Hand grip strength is important for other reasons.
 There are small studies showing the strength of your grip is a reflection of how much muscle mass you have and even says something about your overall health.
 Physical therapists measure grip strength using a hand-held dynamometer.
 You can buy these devices for home use too, although a good one is not inexpensive.
 To measure grip strength using a hand-held dynamometer, you squeeze two bars together while a meter measures compressive force in pounds via a spring or hydraulic mechanism.
 The reading you get indicates the force the flexor muscles in your hand can generate.

 Men have a greater grip strength than women, but grip strength starts to decrease in both sexes by the late 30s as muscle mass declines.
 Not only is grip strength a reflection of muscle mass, but some studies also show it may be a good initial screening test to identify women at higher risk for osteoporosis.